Automating video editing in n8n

 - I generate descriptions with a Python script and a vision model.
 The script extracts a frame, sends it to a vision API, and writes back a one-line caption plus three tags.
 That lets GPT-style models find specific shots by description.

-2) Automating Transcription with Whisper
+2) Transcription with Whisper

 - Upload the voiceover or interview to n8n.
 I add a node that posts the file to Whisper.
 Request word-level timestamps.